Board Members

 SONY DSC

-Julia Kantelberg was Research Master student in Visual Arts, Media and Architecture at Vrije Universiteit Amsterdam, and graduated in 2019.
+Julia Kantelberg was a Research Master student in Visual Arts, Media and Architecture at Vrije Universiteit Amsterdam, and graduated in 2019.
 She also holds a Bachelor of Arts in Media, Art, Design and Architecture with a specialisation in design.
 Her interest goes out to the relationship between design, ethics and environmental issues.
 She wishes to continue her research in this cross-disciplinary field.

 Stephanie König